ahamidi/glasses/README.md

 * Authentication:
     Authentication depends on [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).
 Setting that up is beyond the scope of this project, but essentially requires the creation of a `Service Account`, download the JSON formatted credentials and setting an Env Var to point at it.

+### Logo
+Glasses Icon by Kyle Scott from Noun Project